Top 20 Things to Pack for a Nepal Trip

 14. First-Aid kit

-Although most travel agencies offer travel first-aid kits, personal medications need to be brought by one.
+Although the majority of travel agencies offer travel first aid kits, one must bring personal medications.
 Foreign medicines may not be available readily in Nepal’s medical pharmacies.

 15. Sunscreen And Sun Hat